emleddin/2020-06-05-py-tutorial/_episodes/03-openmm-md.md

 OpenMM requires several pieces of information to get started, but assigning variables in stages can help keep things organized (and also easy to modify for future use.)

 ~~~
-platform = Platform.getPlatformByName('CUDA') #This assumes you're using a CUDA-enabled version of OpenMM
-properties = {'CudaPrecision': 'mixed'}
 system = prmtop.createSystem(nonbondedMethod = app.PME,         # Using Particle-mesh Ewald
-                             nonbondedCutoff = 1.0\*nanometers, # with a 10 Angstrom cutoff distance
+                             nonbondedCutoff = 1.0*nanometers, # with a 10 Angstrom cutoff distance
                              constraints = app.HBonds,          # keeping bonds between hydrogens and heavy atoms at a fixed length
                              ewaldErrorTolerance = 0.001,       # setting the error tolerance for the Ewald
                              rigidWater = False,                # letting waters be flexible instead of solid triangles
-                             removeCMMotion = True              # maintains the center of the periodic box at the center of mass
+                             removeCMMotion = True)             # maintains the center of the periodic box at the center of mass
 ~~~
 {: .language-python}

 You'll also want to set up your thermostat to run in NVT (and add a barostat to run in NPT).

 ~~~
-thermostat = LangevinIntegrator(300\*kelvin, 1/picoseconds, 0.001\*picoseconds)
+thermostat = LangevinIntegrator(300*kelvin, 1/picoseconds, 0.001*picoseconds)
     # Temperature, Friction Coefficient, Timestep
     # This will be added to the larger simulation

-barostat = MonteCarloBarostat(1.0\*atmosphere, 300.0*kelvin, 25)
+barostat = MonteCarloBarostat(1.0*atmosphere, 300.0*kelvin, 25)
     # Pressure, Temperature (only used for calculation), Frequency (how frequently the system should update the box size)
 system.addForce(barostat)
     # The barostat is added directly to the system rather than the larger simulation.